SamuraiAku/PkgToSoftwareBOM.jl/README.md

-# PkgToSBOM.jl
+# PkgToSoftwareBOM.jl

 This package produces a Software Bill of Materials (SBOM) describing your Julia environment.
 At this time, the SBOM produced is in the ([SPDX](https://github.com/SamuraiAku/SPDX.jl)) format.
 Contributions to support other SBOM formats are welcome.

-I created PkgToSBOM.jl to help the Julia ecosystem get prepared for the emerging future of software supply chain security.
+I created PkgToSoftwareBOM.jl to help the Julia ecosystem get prepared for the emerging future of software supply chain security.
 If we want to see Julia adoption to continue to grow, then we need to be able to easily create SBOMs to supply to the organizations using Julia packages.

-PkgToSBOM interfaces with the standard library Pkg to fill in the SBOM data fields.
+PkgToSoftwareBOM interfaces with the standard library Pkg to fill in the SBOM data fields.
 Information filled out today includes a complete dependency list, versions in use, where the package can be downloaded from, and a checksum.
 Future versions may be able to fill in additional fields including copyright text and software license.

-PkgToSBOM defaults to using the General registry but can use other registries and even mutiple registries as the source(s) of package information.
+PkgToSoftwareBOM defaults to using the General registry but can use other registries and even mutiple registries as the source(s) of package information.

 ## What is an SBOM?